queryluke/masseffect-5e/static/data/class_spellcasting/sentinel.md

 ### Spellcasting Ability

 Sentinels use a unique L5t biotic implant that integrates with their omni-tool and harnesses their willpower.
-As an Sentinel, you use your Charisma whenever a spell refers to your spellcasting ability.
+As a Sentinel, you use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.